Georgia vs Florida State Prediction — AI Finds CAN'T MISS CBB Lines & Props (Dec 02)

 Georgia vs Florida State Prop Picks (AI)

-AI algorithm Remi is pouring through tons of datapoints on each team.
+Remi is pouring through tons of data on each line.
 In fact, anytime the Bulldogs and Seminoles play there’s always several intriguing trends to key in on.
-Not to mention games played at Donald L. Tucker Center in Dec can often follow normal, predictable patterns.
+Not to mention games played at Donald L. Tucker Center in Dec seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Ross over 11.5 PTS+REB+AST.